balaphd/microbial.cooccurence.HOTES/README.md

     CONET(Co-occurrence Network inference) network construction:

-This otu table with 3721 OTUs were used as input into CONET application in Cytoscape software.
+This otu table with 3721 OTUs were used as input into CONET application in Cytoscape software. the resulting network was constructed with below Parameters such as

+PREPROCESSING AND FILTERING MENU:
+Input filtering: row_minocc = 20.0
+Keep sum of filtered rows: yes
+Standardization: col_norm: yes [column normalization]

+METHODS:
+Correlation threshold applies to both positive an d negative correlations (Pearson correlation and Spearman correlation) Multiple-test corrections (none but bonferroni and benjaminihochberg can be applied)

+Similarities (Mutual Information)

+Distances (Bray Curtis dissimilarities and Kullback-Leibler dissimilarities)

+Top edges (edgeNumber) edge selection parameter = 1000 Top and bottom

+Randomization menu:
+Randomization options brown, filter unstable edges

+Run randomization and create permutations.txt

+Then use the permutation.txt as null distribution and do the bootstrap to create robust network.